ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 ِLegendre polynomials are a subset of those studied by Legendre.
 associated Legendre polynomials are a subset of those returning real numbers, they have two arguments, l and m, such that l takes any positive integer value starting 0 and m ∈ \[0,l]

+The brilliance of Green's implementation comes from exploiting the orthogonality and orthonormality attributes.

+To model a surface's reflectance is normally the integration of, incoming light multiplied by a transfer function depicting the surface's properties, over the whole sphere.
+$_s$∫ L(s) t(s) ds
+If we project both the illumination and transfer functions into SH coefficients then orthogonality guarantees that the integral of the function’s products is the same as the dot product of their coefficients.
+$$ _s∫ L(s) t(s) ds = \sum _{i=0} ^{n^2} L_i t_i $$

+SH coefficients are merely the constant part mutliplied by the spherical functions to approximate the points to be constructed by the true functions
+Spherical functions project (associated) Legendre polynomials unto points across a sphere

+Spherical functions or from a functional point of view, the basis funtions return point sample of a Spherical Harmonic basis function.

+The idea is that to get an approximation of reflection function, we take the sum of basis coefficients multiplied by basis functions over many samples.
+Basis functions serve as an approximation to the real reflection function.

+Points are sampled across bands, now that means that the true function will be reconstructed through a band limited approximation where band–limiting is just the process of breaking a signal into it’s component frequencies and removing frequencies higher than some threshold.

 When we discuss the code

 we introduce our optimization formulation that relies on differentiable ray tracing for image synthesis.
 By varying the number of ray-bounces against scene geometries and subsequent indirect illumination, self-shadows can be modeled.